askeko/Arch-Linux-log_04/post-installation.md

 ## Install Script

-After following the steps in the [installation guide][Installation Guide]:
+After following the steps in the [installation guide][Installation Guide] and logging in as root:

 ```sh
 # dwm